You Belong Here

 8–11 August

-Explore Somalia’s rich heritage by entering interactive installation The House of Weaving Songs, a dome steel structure reminiscent of a nomadic home installed in the Queen Elizabeth Hall Roof Garden.
+Explore Somalia’s rich heritage by entering the interactive installation The House of Weaving Songs, a dome steel structure reminiscent of a nomadic home installed in the Queen Elizabeth Hall Roof Garden.

 16–18 August